 We are a "controlled company" under the rules of Nasdaq because more than 50% of our outstanding voting power is held by the Seligman family trustee.
 See "Beneficial Ownership of Common Stock."
 We do not intend to rely upon the "controlled company" exception relating to the board of directors and committee independence requirements under the rules of Nasdaq.
 The "controlled company" exception does not modify the independence requirements for the audit committee, and we comply with the audit committee requirements of the Exchange Act and the rules of Nasdaq.
-Absent the use of the "controlled company" exception, the rules of the NASDAQ Capital Market, independent directors must comprise a majority of our board of directors within a specified period of time of this offering.
+Absent the use of the "controlled company" exception, the rules of the NASDAQ Capital Market, would have required that independent directors must comprise a majority of our board of directors within a specified period of time following the closing of our 2017 initial public offering.
 The rules of the NASDAQ Capital Market, as well as those of the SEC, also impose several other requirements with respect to the independence of our directors.
 Our board of directors has evaluated the independence of its members based upon the rules of the NASDAQ Capital Market and the SEC.
 Applying these standards, our board of directors has affirmatively determined that, with the exception of Mr. Judd, Mr. Sinatra, Mr. Meltzer and Ms. Seligman, each of our current directors is an independent director, as defined under the applicable rules.